aadishchakma/SimpleCalculator/README.md

-# SimpleCalculator
+# Simple Calculator
-A simple calculator with JavaScript
+A simple calculator with JavaScript.